 Designated person: Those people specified within work and health and safety procedures.
-Learning Outcome 6:

-Reporting lines and procedures: Who should be kept informed of progress, the criteria to be used for forced entry into buildings, the criteria to be used for excavation of properties, the policy for dealing with media and emergency services during a gas emergency.
+Reporting lines and procedures: Who should be kept informed of progress, the criteria to be used for forced entry into buildings, when to attend site, the criteria to be used for evacuation of properties, the policy for dealing with media and emergency services during a gas emergency.
+To include industry procedures.